PeakIndicators/Getting-Started-On-Azure-ML/Work-With-Data-in-Azure-ML-Datasets.md

 | ---------- | -------------- | ---------------- |
 |Datastores | Securely connect to your storage service on Azure, by storing your connection information, like your subscription ID and token authorization in your [Key Vault](https://azure.microsoft.com/services/key-vault/) associated with the workspace | Because your information is securely stored, you: <ul><li>Don't put authentication credentials or original data sources at risk.</li><li>No longer need to hard code them in your scripts.</li></ul>|
 |Datasets | By creating a dataset, you create a reference to the data source location, along with a copy of its metadata.
 With datasets you can: <ul><li> Access data during model training.</li><li>Share data and collaborate with other users.</li><li>Leverage open-source libraries, like pandas, for data exploration</li></ul> | Because datasets are lazily evaluated, and the data remains in its existing location, you: <ul><li>Keep a single copy of data in your storage.</li><li> Incur no extra storage cost.</li><li> Don't risk unintentionally changing your original data sources.</li><li>Improve ML workflow performance speeds.</li></ul>|

+In this section we will explain how to create a Dataset.

 ## Create datasets